gatsbyjs/gatsby/docs/docs/how-to/cloud/managing-workspace-members.md

 ---
 title: "Managing Workspace Members"
-description: "Manage the Members and roles in your Gatsby Cloud Workspace"
+description: "Learn how to manage the members and roles in your Gatsby Cloud Workspace"
 ---

 There are four possible roles a user can have on Gatsby Cloud: